-When the final plan for the M25 was announced, there was to be four services: the three that are already built and one at Iver, just north of the M4 junction.
+When the M25 was reaching its final stages of completion, it was decided four services were required: Thurrock, Clacket Lane, South Mimms and finally one at Iver, just north of the M4 junction.

 The original plans were discussed at a public inquiry and would have been connected to Iver railway station to create a park and ride site.
 This never materialised, and in 1998 the services were the subject of another public inquiry.

-Services have previously been considered to the south of the M4 as far back as 1983, but they were ruled out to keep the site clear for the Heathrow Terminal 5 junction.
+Iver was itself an alternative.
+Services have previously been considered to the south of the M4 as far back as 1977, in the Colnbrook area, but it was ruled out and attention moved to Iver.